sllynn/discovery-datasci-overview-materials/README.md

-# Rolls-Royce // Databricks
+# Discovery Health // Databricks

 ## Data Science & Machine Learning: platform overview

-The materials in this repository accompany the session delivered on 7th May 2020.
+The materials in this repository accompany the session delivered on 11th May 2020.